charlesreid1/gardens-validator/Readme.md

-# Flag Checker for The Garden
+# Flag Checker for The Gardens

-This repo contains a simple static HTML file that checks flags found in [The Garden](https://charlesreid1.com/wiki/The_Garden).
+This repo contains a simple static HTML file that checks flags found in [The Gardens](https://charlesreid1.com/wiki/The_Gardens).